Monochromatic plane-fronted waves in conformal gravity are pure gauge: Weyl gravitational plane waves

 with

-for any generic differentiable function $F=F(kx)$.
-This corresponds to imposing symmetry under rotations in the plane orthogonal to the direction of propagation, in the ansatz (\ref{1}).
-Imposing such a symmetry is much more restrictive than our analysis above considering the fluctuations of $g^{\mu\nu}$, as it reduces the possible metric fluctuations to only contain longitudinal waves.
+for any generic differentiable function $F=F(k\cdot x)$.
+Imposing the rotational symmetry is much more restrictive than our analysis above considering the fluctuations of $g^{\mu\nu}$, as it reduces the possible metric fluctuations to only contain longitudinal waves.
 For such metrics, transformations of the form

 can be performed while preserving the gauge choices, and these bring the metric to the trivial form.